movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 ### 1. Read-path architecture

-Finish host-endian mutable inode state and logical vnode data buffers.
+Host-endian mutable inode state is in place.
+Finish logical vnode data buffers.
 No writable mount is permitted.

 ### 2. Transaction and allocator core